Rev. Dr. Shirley Gwendolyn Eloby Fleming

 Dr. Fleming received her Bachelor of Science in Nursing from St. Xavier College, School of Nursing in 1972.
 She received her Master of Science in Nursing from the University of Illinois, College of Nursing in 1977 in MCH with a specialty in nurse-midwifery.
 She earned a Doctorate in Public Health from the University of Illinois, School of Public Health in 1994 with a special focus in community health and maternal-child health and a minor in health services.
 She accepted her call to ministry in 2002 and graduated in 2007 with a Masters of Divinity from Chicago Theological Seminary.
 She is a member in discernment with the Chicago Metropolitan Association (CMA).
 She is an ordained minister in the United Church of Christ (UCC).
 She has been an active member of Trinity United Church of Christ’s health and wellness for more than 16 years and its Justice Watch Team.

 Dr. Fleming has been recognized by national and local organizations for her commitment and contributions to health equity and health improvement.
 She is the recipient several local and national awards.
 She has had the privilege of serving in leadership positions on numerous local and national academic, faith-based and governmental boards that are focused on understanding and eliminating health inequity across the lifecycle.
 She has a special passion and interest in community-driven strategies for improving maternal and child health.
 Dr. Fleming has been married to her best friend David for over forty years.
 She is a lifelong resident of the south side of Chicago.
 God blessed their union with two wonderful children (Danyetta Gwendolyn and David).
-She is the proud Nana of Eden, Daniel Jesus and David.
+She is the proud Nana of Eden, Daniel Jesus, David and Jonathan David.